Challenging Every Learner Every Lesson Every day

 - Liaise with college should concerns arise

-Intervention and Tuition
+Intervention

-Intervention and Tuition
+Intervention

 Within English, small group interventions has been provided during lesson time for students in both Years 10 and 11, whilst Maths have offered tuition to targeted groups of Year 10 students on a rolling programme.
+We also offer form period tutoring to Y11 students in the subjects of Maths and English.
+This takes place three times a week which provides each student with an extra hour a week of support.

 Y8 students taking part in online tutoring through the MyTutor platform